toulbar2/toulbar2/docs/source/userdoc.rst

 -q=[integer]
         use weighted degree variable ordering heuristic [boussemart2004]_ if the number of cost
         functions is less than the given value (default value is 1000000).
+A negative number will disconnect weighted degrees in embedded WeightedCSP constraints.

 -var=[integer]
         searches by branching only on the first [given value]